linkwithabhay/db-api/README.md

-# mongodb-api
+# db-api

-Deliver your Database to your App through an API server.
+Deliver your SQL and NoSQL Databases integrated to your App through an API server.